StrongMind/culture/tech_sessions/agendas.md

   * Gather input on first draft in conjunction w/ Horseshoes
   * Create implementation in Ruby
 * Revocable LTI keys
+  * How to actually use LTI keys for LTIs to secure our calls (authorization)
+  * What does "Revocable" look like for access to our LTIs
 * Lti-list-view-gradebook
 * How do we automate understanding if we have regressions
 * Let's make some READMEs!